 The best kind of water will not contain any fluoride.
 Fluoride is found in 70% of city water and sometimes in bottled water.
 Too much fluoride puts your baby at risk for enamel fluorosis, a condition that develops while the teeth are forming in the gums.
 It's not a disease, but it can result in faint white lines or white spots or areas on the permanent teeth.
 Fluoride can be found naturally in both formula & breastmilk or in the case with American formulas, added to the formula.
 However, Germany is one of the few countries in the world that does not add fluoride to their water supply or baby formulas, so any fluoride that may be present is 100% naturally occurring.
 This is one reason to avoid water with high levels of fluorides.
 There are also other numerous concerns about humans in general consuming fluoride, here is a great article for further reading: http://fluoridealert.org/articles/50-reasons/

 As with other fresh water supplies (e.g., spring water, lake water, river water), bottled waters have low levels of fluoride.
 Fresh surface water contains an average of just 0.05 ppm.
 To put this in perspective, artificially fluoridated water (using industrial-grade fluoride chemicals) contains 0.7 to 1.2 ppm fluoride, which is 14 to 24 times more than the average natural level.
+How much fluoride is in your tap water?
+Get a kit to test your levels to ensure its not too high.

 Best Water For Baby Formula